 Are critical to product safety, hygiene, and long-term durability (the “must-last” factor).

-Conversely, you can save on features that are less perceptible, purely decorative, or have a simpler functional role.
+Conversely, you can save on bath linens, like bathrobes, and bath towels features that are less perceptible, purely decorative, or have a simpler functional role.

 Strategic Budget Breakdown: Towels, Robes, and Mats